appinho/SAGoogleCodeEventTemplate/README.md

 - wandering_robot(KS20/B/MEDIUM): Calculate the probability that a robot does not fall into a rectangular hole within a grid by traversing through it **Grid traversal/Probability**

 ### Game Theory
+- overrandomized(CJ20/1A/EASY): From 10000 queries determine what ten letters stand for to find decoding **Counting/Codeword**
 - robot_programming_strategy(CJ19/1C/EASY): Find R/P/S to beat everybody with the same strategy in the tournament **Rock Paper Scissors**
 - senate_evacuation(CJ18/P/EASY): Release max. two senators at a time so there is no absolute majority in the room left  **ASCII/Max element**
 - you_can_go_your_own_way(CJ19/Q/EASY): Traverse through grid from top left to bottom right by doing the **Grid traversal/Opposite strategy**